 Physical examination — The physical examination should assess for signs of potential causes of infertility.
 The patient's body mass index (BMI) should be calculated and fat distribution noted, as extremes of BMI are associated with reduced fertility and abdominal obesity is associated with insulin resistance.

-Incomplete development of secondary sexual characteristics is a sign of hypogonadotropic hypogonadism.
-A body habitus that is short and stocky, with a squarely shaped chest, suggests Turner syndrome.
+In the setting of primary amenorrhea, incomplete development of secondary sexual characteristics is a sign of hypogonadotropic hypogonadism.
+A body habitus that is short and stocky, with a squarely shaped chest, suggests Turner syndrome in patients with absent periods.

 Abnormalities of the thyroid gland, galactorrhea, or signs of androgen excess (hirsutism, acne, male pattern baldness, virilization) suggest the presence of an endocrinopathy (eg, hyper- or hypothyroidism, hyperprolactinemia, polycystic ovary syndrome, adrenal disorder).